Supply Chain Management

-Promoting CSR within the Supply Chain
+Overview of the Supply Chain Management

-As the Sojitz Group conducts a broad range of businesses through its global supply chains, we see the promotion of CSR within the supply chain as an important issue.
-In April 2010, we created the ‘Sojitz Group’ CSR Action Guidelines based on the ten principles of the United Nations Global Compact.
-We share these guidelines with our suppliers, and work together with them to develop climate change countermeasures; initiatives for effective use of water, waste materials and other resources; measures to protect biodiversity; and respondse to human rights violations, in order to conduct business in harmony with both society and the environment.
-Striving to further honor the CSR Focus Area of “Respect the human rights of people involved in our businesses,” we also revised these Action Guidelines in June 2017.
+We created the Sojitz Group CSR Action Guidelines for Supply Chains based on the ten principles of the United Nations Global Compact.
+We share these guidelines with our suppliers and require them to develop climate change countermeasures; initives for effective use of water, waste materials, an other resources; measrsues to protect biodiversity; and respondse to human rights violations.
+Additionally, we revised the Action Guidelines to further honor the Key Sustainability Issue of "respect the human rights of people involved in our business."

 Sojitz Group CSR Action Guidelines for Supply Chains

 are underpinned by collaboration with business partners in diverse

 countries and regions as well as within various industries.
 The

 Sojitz Group strives to promote CSR initiatives in the supply

 chain as we conduct our business in this diverse context.

 Our Expectations: In order to conduct responsible business, incorporating respect for the human rights of stakeholders and protection of the environment, the Sojitz Group requires suppliers to understand implement the following items as it strives, with them, to do business in harmony with society and the environment.

 - 1.Respect for the human rights of employees, and treatment of employees in a humane manner.